CemraJC/smart-autocurtains/README.md

 pressed at once, the curtains will cancel their current motion (assuming there is one being made).

+**WARNING:** When you first press a button, the system needs time to wake up from low power mode.
+Because of this, you may need to hold one of the buttons for at most 1 second to get the system to respond.
+The system will re-enter low power mode after 10 seconds of no user input.

 If both buttons are pressed and held for 4 seconds, the entire system should reset - including clearing all settings, remote buttons and positions.
 The system will need to be setup from scratch if reset in this way.

 ## With the "smart" features